Thomas Mathias Lenihan: Early life

 Thomas Lenihan was born on August 12, 1844, in Mallow, County Cork, in Ireland to Edmund and Mary (née Donovan) Lenihan.
 When he was about five years old, he family immigrated to the United States and settled in Dubuque, Iowa, by 1850.
 He was raised in the parish of St. Raphael's Cathedral in Dubuque and served as an altar boy there.
 At his confirmation by Bishop Mathias Loras, Lenihan took the name Mathias in honor of the bishop.

 At age 12, Lenihan entered St. Thomas Seminary in Bardstown, Kentucky, where he received his classical education.
-He then studied philosophy at St. Vincent's Seminary in Cape Girardeau, Missouri Lenihan completed his theological training at Saint Francis de Sales Seminary in St. Francis, Wisconsin.
+He then studied philosophy at St. Vincent's Seminary in Cape Girardeau, Missouri.
+Lenihan completed his theological training at Saint Francis de Sales Seminary in St. Francis, Wisconsin.

 Priesthood

-Lenihan was ordained a priest in Dubuque on November 19, 1867, by Bishop John Hennessy at St. Raphael's Cathedral.
+Lenihan was ordained a priest for the Diocese of Dubuque in Dubuque, Iowa, on November 19, 1867, by Bishop John Hennessy at St. Raphael's Cathedral.
 His younger brother, Mathias Lenihan was ordained in 1879 and become Bishop of Great Falls in Montana, in 1904.

-Following his ordination, Lenihan was named pastor of St. Benedict's Parish in Decorah, Iowa..
+Following his ordination, Lenihan was named pastor of St. Benedict's Parish in Decorah, Iowa.
 He was transferred in 1870 to serve as pastor of Corpus Christi Parish in Fort Dodge, Iowa, remaining there until 1897.
 While in Fort Dodge, Lenihan oversaw the completion of the present church in 1881.
 His charge included an extensive mission that stretched over 200 miles, from Des Moines, Iowa to the Minnesota border and from Ackley to Sioux City, Iowa.
 He established many new parishes in this area, including Immaculate Conception Parish in Lehigh, Iowa (1881) and St. John's Parish in Vincent, Iowa (1895).

-In civic affairs, Lenihan was appointed to the state's Russian famine relief committee by Governor Horace Boies.
-He also spoke out in favor of the prohibition of alcohol and encouraged the formation of temperance societies.
+In civic affairs, Lenihan in 1892 was appointed to the state's Russian famine relief committee by Governor Horace Boies.
+That same year, also spoke out in favor of the prohibition of alcohol and encouraged the formation of temperance societies to combat alcohol abuse.